- Files and Folders Backup

 How to create a scheduled File Sync task for your folder?

-Method 1: If you have not created any scheduled file sync task, click "Backup", select" File Sync" so it will jump to "File Sync" interface.
-At this interface, you can select which folder you want to synchronize to perform sync process and you can see "Schedule" option.
+Method 1: If you have not created any scheduled file sync task, click "Backup", select" File Sync" to bring you to the "File Sync" interface.
+From here, you can select which folders you want to synchronize.
+Here is where you will also find the "Schedule" option.

-Method 2: If you have created sync task but
+Method 2: If you have created a sync task but

 About Schedule Mode

 Set a time point in the future to perform the backup task only once.

 Set a time point to perform the backup task once a day.